zeroby0/csi-explorer/README.md

 - `pip install numpy matplotlib` for Terminal.
 - `pip install numpy streamlit` for Browser.

+Add your PCAP files to the `files` folder.

 - `python main.py` to run the Terminal explorer.
 - `streamlit run app.py` to run in the Broswer.